Chinese paper cutting

 Chinese paper cuttings in a shop.

 The traditional art of paper cutting (剪紙 (jiǎnzhǐ)) in China may date back to the 2nd century CE, when paper was invented by Cai Lun, a court official of the Eastern Han dynasty.
 On May 20, 2006, paper cutting has been officially listed as one of the earliest intangible cultural heritage of China, issue by Shanxi Culture Department.
-It is put on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity in 2009.
+It was put on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity in 2009.

 Prior to the invention of paper, ancient Chinese used silver and gold leaf to create similar patterns of decorations.
 Paper cutting became popular as a way of decorating doors and windows as paper became more accessible.
 These elaborate cutting designs are created with scissors or artwork knives and can include a variety of shapes, such as symbols and animals.
 As paper became more affordable in Eastern Han dynasty, paper-cutting became one of the most important types of Chinese folk art.
 Later, this art form spread to other parts of the world, with different regions adopting their own cultural styles.

 Since the cut-outs are often used to decorate doors and windows, most paper cuts are called "hua", which means "flower".
 "Flower" refers to the meaning of pattern instead of the botanic beauty.
 For different use of decorations, they are sometimes referred as different "hua".
 The paper cuts that used to decorate the window, it is called "window flowers" (窗花 (chuāng huā)) or "window paper-cuts".
 For those used as stencils for embroidery called "hat flower" (帽花; mao hua), "pillow flower" (枕花; zhen hua), "shoe flower" (鞋花; xie hua).
 Usually, the artworks are made of red paper, as red is associated with festivities and luck in Chinese culture, but other colours are also used.
 Normally cut-paper artwork is used on festivals such as Chinese New Year, weddings and childbirth, as cut-paper artwork is considered to symbolize luck and happiness.